 Maritime Link Project Receives release from Environmental Assessment

-On June 21, 2013, NSP Maritime Link Inc. received release from Environmental Assessment (EA) for the proposed Maritime Link project.
+NSP Maritime Link Inc. (NSPML), a wholly owned subsidiary of Emera Newfoundland & Labrador Holdings Inc. and an affiliate of Nova Scotia Power, today received release from Environmental Assessment (EA) for the proposed Maritime Link project.

 Through the Canadian Environmental Assessment Agency, Nova Scotia Environment, and Newfoundland & Labrador's Department of Environment and Conservation, the Maritime Link received an EA release from the Federal Environmental Assessment process, as well as environmental approval from the two provinces.